- ENG 101: College Composition

 ENG 131: The Nature of Story

 English 131 explores the fundamental activity of why and how we create, tell and read/listen to stories.
 Readings may include selections from folk tale and myth, saga and epic, drama and novel, film and song, poetry and essay–from the ancient world to the modern, from the western cultural tradition and from a variety of other cultures.
 The main goal of this division of ENG 131 is to help each student acquire and develop creative and constructive reading practices.
 Creative reading means to engage with literature as if one is the instrument of the text, not the other way around, in order to be able to release the energy of the story through its language.
 This practice of creative reading has many practical consequences, which we will take up in our class work.
 To read constructively means to learn to build an understanding of a story reflectively and in critical conversation with others: fellow students, teachers, and scholars.
 We will be reading a variety of texts/films, both fiction and non-fiction, including fairy tales, sudden fictions (short, short stories), novels and film.
-Here is a partial reading list:

-Prerequisite: ENG 101 is strongly recommended for all sections.
+Prerequisite(s): ENG 101 is strongly recommended for all sections.
 ENG 170 is a required course for all English majors.